F1 European Grand PrixBaku, Azerbaijan

 Why ‘European’ and not ‘Azerbaijan’

-Azerbaijan is new to the F1 Championship calendar in 2016.
-It calls itself the European Grand Prix, the name abandoned in 2013 after the race had bounced around from country to country, including Germany and Spain, since becoming an official name in 1983.
+Azerbaijan calls itself the European Grand Prix, the name abandoned in 2013 after the race had bounced around from country to country, including Germany and Spain, since becoming an official name in 1983.

 But, the European Grand Prix was in the mix before it became official.
 In fact, the European Grand Prix was held before the world championship was born in 1950.